megabitsenmzq/LightImageCropper/README.md

 - Very light weight.
 - Use with built in UIImagePicker.
 - Crop area is limited to image size.
+- Prevent notification center activating by accident in iOS 11.

 Edit from [WDImagePicker](https://github.com/justwudi/WDImagePicker)